Kitty Foyle (film): Plot

-Kitty Foyle (Ginger Rogers), a saleswoman in a New York City boutique owned by Delphine Detaille (Odette Myrtil), faces a life-changing decision: marry her fiancé, a poor doctor named Mark Eisen (James Craig), or run away to South America with a rich man she has loved for many years, the married Wyn Strafford (Dennis Morgan), who is about to leave his wife and young son.
+Kitty Foyle, a young Irish American saleswoman in a New York City boutique owned by Delphine Detaille, faces a life-changing decision: marry her fiancé, a poor doctor named Mark Eisen, or run away to South America with a rich man she has loved for many years, the married Wyn Strafford, who is about to leave his wife and young son.
 She is on the verge of choosing Wyn and, as she wrestles with her choice, the film flashes back to her youth in Philadelphia.

 As a teenager, Kitty gawks at the city's elite Main Liners in a parade that precedes their annual Assembly Ball.
-Her father (Ernest Cossart) warns against getting carried away with her fantasies.
+Her father warns against getting carried away with her fantasies.
 Ironically, Kitty meets the embodiment of her dreams in an acquaintance of his: Wynnewood Strafford VI, the scion of a wealthy Main Line family.
 Wyn offers her a secretarial job at his fledgling magazine.
 The two fall in love, but when the magazine folds, he does not have the will to defy his family's expectations by proposing to a woman who is far beneath him socially.

 With the death of her father and no prospect of marriage to Wyn, Kitty goes to work in New York City for Delphine.
 One day, she presses the burglar alarm button by mistake at Delphine's fashion store.
 She pretends to faint to cover her blunder and is attended to by Dr. Mark Eisen.
 Mark, aware that she is faking unconsciousness, playfully blackmails her into a first date.